 - Particular focus on any prevalence of child, forced, bonded or trafficked labour

-- Particular focus on countries on territories with poor human rights records as recorded by Freedom House and Transparency International
+- Particular focus on countries or territories with poor human rights records as recorded by Freedom House and Transparency International

-- Companies may be excluded or not recommended for investment under our positive screen where there is either prevalence or a high potential for human rights violations
+Companies may be excluded or not recommended for investment under our ESG/Responsibility screen where there is either prevalence or a high potential for human rights violations.